vbursztyn/compositional-fine-tuning/readme.md

-## ``Learning to Perform Complex Tasks through Compositional Fine-Tuning of Language Models.''
+## "Learning to Perform Complex Tasks through Compositional Fine-Tuning of Language Models."
 (To appear, Findings of EMNLP 2022)

-This repository contains code and data resources for the paper submission ``Learning to Perform Complex Tasks through Compositional Fine-Tuning of Language Models,'' authored by Victor S. Bursztyn (v-bursztyn@u.northwestern.edu), David Demeter, Doug Downey, and Larry Birnbaum.
+This repository contains code and data resources for the paper submission "Learning to Perform Complex Tasks through Compositional Fine-Tuning of Language Models," authored by Victor S. Bursztyn (v-bursztyn@u.northwestern.edu), David Demeter, Doug Downey, and Larry Birnbaum.

 These resources are organized as follows: